Toward the theory on local cohomologies at the ideals given by simplicial posets: Introduction

 Let $(R, \fm)$ be a regular local ring of dimension $d$ containing a field, $I$ an ideal of $R$, and $A:=R/I$ the quotient ring.
 The local cohomology module $H_I^i(R)$ is very mysterious, but the {\it Lyubeznik number}

-is always finite and only depends on the ring $A$ (\cite{L93,L97}).
+is always finite and depends only on the ring $A$ (\cite{L93,L97}).
 For a polynomial ring $T$ and a graded ideal $I$, $\lambda_{i,j}(T/I)$ is defined in the same way.
-While many excellent papers have been written on this notion, refined and detailed research has been done for the case of Stanley–Reisner ideals (i.e., squarefree monomial ideals) in polynomial rings.
+While many excellent papers have been written on this notion, refined and detailed research has been done for the case of Stanley–Reisner ideals (i.e., squarefree monomial ideals).
 See \cite{Y01a,AV}.